jamiefield/jamiefield.github.io/_portfolio/spring2020.md

       * Profit sharing exercise
          * <a href="http://jamiefield.github.io/files/extraCredit03112020_data.xlsx?dl=0">Data set for extra-credit assignment</a>
          * <a href="http://jamiefield.github.io/files/Profit Sharing Exercise_handout.docx?dl=0">Extra-credit case/handout</a>

+ * ### Scrubbing the dataset - Part I (recorded and posted on March 30, 2020)
+    * <a href="https://us-lti.bbcollab.com/recording/1858bf0b5cf04a6fa10f19f5a751032a">Link to recorded lesson</a>
+    * Note that this was recorded at home.
+Thus, you may hear screaming kids in the background!
+You may also hear my screaming wife screaming at my screaming kids!
+Social distancing with two kids, an one year old and a three year old, is no joke!
+Stay safe, my friends!
+    * It is very important that you let me know if you have any questions.
+    * Finally, each group needs to upload proof that their data collection has ended.
+If you need help with this or have any concerns regarding your group's data (e.g., small sample size), then please email me ASAP

  * ### Excel tutorials
     * Tutorial #1: Text-to-columns